For-0/vocabustudy/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission
+* Pushing changes without pulling changes pushed by other contributers
 * Other conduct which could reasonably be considered inappropriate in a professional setting